jaenrig-ifx/micropython/docs/psoc6/quickref.rst

     import network
     wlan = network.WLAN(network.STA_IF) # create station interface

+Scan for the available wireless networks using

 ::

    wlan.scan()

-Scan for the available wireless networks and returns a list of tuple information about access points (ssid, bssid, channel, RSSI, security, hidden) .There are
+Scan function returns a list of tuple information about access points (ssid, bssid, channel, RSSI, security, hidden) .There are 7 levels of security.

- 0 - open
+ 0 - open,
- 1 - WEP
+ 1 - WEP,
- 2 - WPA
+ 2 - WPA,
- 3 - WPA2
+ 3 - WPA2,
- 4 - WPA2_WPA
+ 4 - WPA2_WPA,
- 5 - WPA3
+ 5 - WPA3,
- 6 - WPS
+ 6 - WPS,
- 7 - Unknown security
+ 7 - Unknown security,

 These are the other functions available in the network module

 ::

   wlan.active(True)           # activate the interface
   wlan.scan()                 # scan for access points
   wlan.isconnected()          # check if the station is connected to an AP